jromainkrupa/jeanro/_posts/2021-07-26-rails-tailwind-setup-with-webpack.markdown

 ```

-Now you can move this file into, `javascript/stylesheets` (you need to create the folder stylesheets).
+Now you can move this file into, `javascript/stylesheets` (you need to create the stylesheets folder).

-Create the `application.scss`file inside the `javascript/stylesheets` folder. and import tailwind lib
+Create the `application.scss` file inside the `javascript/stylesheets` folder. and import the tailwind lib

 ```scss
 @import "tailwindcss/base";